What to Expect – Installation

 When our Technician(s) arrives at your home, he or she will review the basic equipment that they will be installing.
 They will ask you where you want your equipment to be placed in your home, and will also offer some advice about positioning devices in your home to optimize your Wi-Fi signal to best fit your needs.

 Our Technician(s) will do all of the work.
-He or she will work to connect our outside fiber at the ONT (Optical Network Terminal), the device that converts the fiber-fed signal to usable signal inside your home, to the main junction feeding all of your equipment inside.
-After discussing your needs and his/her recommendations, they will install your equipment, confirm all wired and Wi-Fi networks are working to your satisfaction, and demonstrate key features of the devices installed in your home.
+He or she will work to connect our outside fiber at the splice terminal, which allows us access to check the signal without needing access to your home.
+After discussing your needs and his/her recommendations, they will install your inside equipment, confirm all wired and Wi-Fi networks are working to your satisfaction, and demonstrate key features of the devices installed in your home.

 Suggestions and guidelines to help you prepare for your installation.

-- Think about where you might like the equipment installed, but stay open to suggestions from our trained Technician(s).
+- Where do you want the equipment installed?
+Stay open to suggestions from our trained Technician(s).

-- If you have any devices that are currently connected to your modem/router using an Ethernet cable, consider the ideal location of these devices and where you want to locate your new GTel modem/router.
-Depending on the layout of your home and where your new router is installed, you may need to run new wires to connect these devices.
-Our Technician(s) can help you with additional wiring needs during or after your scheduled install at our low, hourly time & materials rate.
-If you prefer to connect your devices wirelessly to your GTel modem/router, we have many options to help blanket your home with wireless signal, including our Total WiFi solution.
+- Are any devices are currently connected to your router using an Ethernet cable?
+Consider the ideal location of these devices and where you want to locate your new GTel router.
+Depending on the layout of your home and where your new router is installed, we may need to run new wires to connect these devices.
+If you prefer to connect your devices wirelessly to your GTel router, we have many options to help blanket your home with wireless signal, including our Whole-Home Wi-Fi solution.

 - Clear your personal items out of the areas where you think the Technician(s) might be working (as much as it makes sense).

-- Make sure you have available power outlets to provide service to any new devices, including cable boxes, your modem/router, or any additional wireless access points.
+- Make sure you have available power outlets to provide service to any new devices, including TV boxes, your router, or any additional wireless access points.

-- It is your choice whether you schedule discontinuation of your previous Internet service (and TV service, if applicable) prior to your GTel Fiber installation date, or wait until your GTel Fiber installation is complete.
+- It is your choice whether you schedule discontinuation of any existing services (Phone or TV, if applicable) prior to your GTel Fiber installation date, or wait until your GTel Fiber installation is complete.
 There is no conflict between GTel Fiber and other Internet/TV services.